Abkach1202/Siam-PHP/README.md

 ## Description

-Implementation of the hitori game in C programming language.
+Implementation of the Siam game in Web programming languages.